How to exchange money in Buenos Aires

 The most important thing you should now:

-Due the rules of our economy, my experience in the "real life" as a private tour guide Buenos Airesis that US$ currency is really hard to obtain in Argentina and Buenos Aires and usd cash is highly appreciated, mostly the notes 100's which must be in good conditions due to many times are used to save money.
+Due the rules of our economy, my experience in the "real life" as a private tour guide Buenos Aires is that USD currency is really hard to obtain in Argentina and Buenos Aires and usd cash is highly appreciated, mostly the notes 100's which must be in good conditions due to many times are used to save money.
 Drawned or stained notes could be difficult to use and many time the price of them is lower.
 For tips, the 5 ones are always welcomed (of course!).
 I strongly suggest you to visit us with USD currency in cash.
 You can be lucky with your 50's and 20's notes but the worst are the notes of 10's.
 Your main budget should come in big new crispy notes of 100.

 If you are going to exchange, you will always do a better deal in Buenos Aires than in the countryside.